SteelCompendium/data-gen/Draw Steel Rules.md

 ### LIMITS OF NEGOTIATION

 Some players might instinctively feel that the negotiation rules should give them something akin to mind-control superpowers.
 They’re not used to imagining NPCs complexly, and might attempt to negotiate in situations where negotiation is either completely unreasonable or literally impossible.
-No matter how persuasive or well-spoken a hero is, there’s no argument to be made that might convince the vile Lord Syuul to give up his pursuit of evil and become a gardener.
+No matter how persuasive or well spoken a hero is, there’s no argument to be made that might convince the vile Lord Syuul to give up his pursuit of evil and become a gardener.
 A negotiation typically can’t convince a queen to hand over her crown to the heroes and name them the new rulers of the land, or inspire a dragon to fork over every piece of treasure in their hoard.

 Negotiations only work when the heroes ask for something from an NPC that the NPC is willing to seriously consider giving them.